RUFOUS

 Success in the field

 In 2002, 108 rufous bettongs were translocated from Warrawong Wildlife Sanctuary in South Australia to Mt Rothwell Sanctuary.
-This founder population has since grown to approximately 800 individuals and is now considered self-regulating.
+This founder population has since grown and is now considered self-regulating.
 The population at Mt Rothwell is the only known population in Victoria and represents a significant conservation success.

-The 2020 megafires severely impacted wild populations, particularly in New South Wales.
+The 2019-2020 bush fires severely impacted wild populations, particularly in New South Wales.

-Odonata is working toward expanding and connecting populations to ensure long-term survival and resilience.
+Odonata is working toward expanding the Mt Rothwell populations genetic diversity to form the basis of establishing a number of connected populations to ensure long-term survival and resilience.